chairemobilite/transition-docs/tutorial/README.md

 ![Import GTFS Menu](images/gtfsImportMenu.png)

-Select the GTFS zip file that contain the data to import
+Select the GTFS zip file that contain the data to import.

 Click on the upload file button ![Upload GTFS file button](images/gtfsUploadFileButton.png)